HunterEmbedded/inaxx-evaluation-rpi64/README.md

 $ cd inaxx-evaluation-rpi64
 inaxx-evaluation-rpi64$ ./build-rpi-image-inaxxx.sh
 ```
-The output of the build process is an SD card image file
+The output of the build process is an SD card image file which contains the actual filesystem build date (eg 2022-03-21-Raspbian-INAxxx-lite.img)

-    raspbian-image/<BUILD DATE>-Raspbian-INAxxx-lite.img
+`raspbian-image/BUILD-DATE-Raspbian-INAxxx-lite.img`

 ## To create the SD card:
 Use Balena Etcher (https://www.balena.io/etcher/) to write the IMG file to SD card.